lioneaglesolutions/close-crm-php/README.md

-# Unofficial PHP SDK For Close CRM
+# Laravel package to interact with Close CRM